alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_198_eng.md

 But the benefits received from going digital are undeniably enormous, and possibilities keep expanding.
 I'm studying hard these days to not be left behind by the times - or rather, to ride the times and keep running.
 New knowledge is always enjoyable (laugh).

 In the midst of such battle is the pirate movie *One Piece Film Z*!
-Incidentally, this time's opening theaters - a nationwide scale of hundreds of screens - but apparently only about 20 theaters won't be DCP screening.
-For those theaters they'll apparently print positive film for that number.
+Incidentally, this time's opening theatress - a nationwide scale of hundreds of screens - but apparently only about 20 theatress won't be DCP screening.
+For those theatress they'll apparently print positive film for that number.

 I wonder if those roughly 20 positive films might remain as cultural heritage?